Desert Night BirdTara Zalewsky-Nease

 Ready to hang

 Signed on front

 24" h x 30" w x 1.5" d |4 lbs.
 0 oz.

 Tara Zalewsky-Nease draws on the soul of the desert to create her impressionist landscape paintings.
 While earning her Masters in Fine Art Painting at the University of New Mexico, she experienced the magical energy of the expansive panoramas and the timeless geography of the southwest.
 She hiked, journaled and captured reference photography during her time there, as well as during her trips to the Pacific Northwest, France and Japan.
 Two common motifs in her works are hummingbirds, which are totems of good luck, and foxes, which allude to her young son.
 Tara has had solo exhibitions in Sante Fe, Albuquerque and Taos.
-She currently lives in Sewickley, PA where she shares a studio with her mother, who is also a painter and fiber artist.
-When she is not creating art, she teaches art classes at several universities and also enjoys playing the piano, spending time with her pets and family and acting in several community productions.
+She recently built a custom backyard art studio at her home in Pittsburgh, where she paints full time.
+When she is not creating art, she teaches art classes at several universities and also enjoys playing the piano and spending time with her pets and family.